paulklemm/regression-heatmap-paper/Cover Letter.md

 The paper has aspects of a design study and of a system paper.
 For a design study the contributions would need to be revised, or better supported by evidence in the methods and results.
 It would be good to know how the authors made the decision what to include in the system.
 Did the users consider these factors important, in which case they may be added later, or were they not of interest to them?
 This may explain some of the design decisions that are not obvious to readers.

+<i><font color='green'>

+  * See [Support Design Decisions with Expert Feedback] for details
+    * The design decisions were integrated in Sections 4 and 5 to state how user feedback influences the final result.
+    * now we focus more on telling the story behind the design, rather then just presenting the final product

+</i></font>

 It was suggested that the manuscript could be further strengthened by better structuring the domain requirements to include the web and security issues

+<i><font color='green'>

+  * Advantages of the web-based approach regarding the epidemiological application domain is covered as part of [Support Design Decisions with Expert Feedback] by discussing it at the beginning of the *System Design* section
+  * TODO: Security Issues

+</i></font>

 A common concern was that relevant works in visual analytics area should be referenced.
 See individual reviews for specifics.